mw2326/higher-lower-game/README.md

 # 🎵 Higher or Lower: K-Pop Stream Edition

 A web-based guessing game where you compare real Spotify stream counts for K-pop tracks.
-Is **LOVE DIVE** by IVE streamed more or less than **Attention** by NewJeans?
-Guess correctly to build your streak — one wrong answer and it's over.

-Stream counts are scraped live from [MyStreamCount](https://www.mystreamcount.com) every hour, so the numbers are always current.
+Stream counts are scraped from [MyStreamCount](https://www.mystreamcount.com).

 ---